-More and more people are using the internet to select and purchase everything from plane tickets to clothing.
-It’s becoming commonplace (and tremendously easy) to submit contact information and a credit or debit card, and have anything you can think of delivered to your door in a matter of days.
+Anything can be purchased on the internet, from plane tickets to clothing to groceries.
+It’s becoming commonplace (and tremendously easy) to submit contact information and a credit card number and have anything delivered to your door in a matter of days.

-It is every company’s and practices’ responsibility to take every step necessary to ensure that this information is secured and protected from the time they receive it until the time it’s destroyed, regardless of whether or not it’s stored electronically or hard-copy- but that doesn’t mean that customer and employee information is safeguarded.
+It is every company’s responsibility to take the necessary steps to ensure that this information is secured and protected from the time they receive it until the time it’s destroyed, regardless of whether or not it’s stored electronically or in hard-copy format.

-Before you collect personally identifiable information (PII) from your website, emails, or any other electronic source, be sure that you’re protecting it with appropriate procedures and encryption methods to avoid a data breach that could cost your company millions.
+Before your company collects personally identifiable information (PII) from your website, emails, or any other electronic source, be sure that you’re protecting it with appropriate procedures and encryption methods to avoid a data breach that could cost your company millions.

 How is Electronic PII Defined?